paed01/bpmn-elements/docs/TimerEventDefinition.md

   - [`timeCycle`](#timecycle): the resolved time cycle if any
   - `startedAt`: timer started at date
   - `expireAt`: timer expires at date
+  - `repeat`: repeated timer number of repetitions, -1 means unbounded number of repetitions.
+NB!
+Only viable when used in non-interrupting BoundaryEvent

 ### `activity.timeout`